Elizabeth Warren's $100 Billion Plan To Tackle The Opioid Epidemic

 “The ongoing opioid crisis is about health care.
 But it’s about more than that,” Warren wrote.

 Purdue Pharma, owned by the Sacklers, along with eight members of the family, were named as defendants in several lawsuits over deaths caused by opioid abuse.
-The family also opened a number of for-profit recovery centers for the treatment of opioid addiction, profiting both from addiction and the treatment of it.
+In internal correspondences reviewed by ProPublica, Purdue Pharma executives also discussed expanding into opioid addiction recovery services, which one team working on the project described as an “attractive market.”

 Warren’s 2018 Senate re-election campaign accepted $2,500 in donations from Beverly Sackler, whose late husband ran Purdue Pharma.
 An aide of the Senator said Tuesday that Warren would donate the money to charity.